Divorce after 20 Years: A Negotiation Survival Guide

 So if your role in the marriage was to work inside the home and raise the children, and your kids are still in high school, your job isn't finished yet.
 Plus, you've been out of the workforce for many years.

-Divorce for a stay-at-home mom or dad has its own set of challenges and it can be difficult (or take a while) for you to get a good job to increase income and help make ends meet after the divorce.
+Divorce for stay-at-home moms or dads have their own challenges and it can be difficult (or take a while) for you to get a good job to increase income and help make ends meet after the divorce.

 Because alimony alone simply may not be enough.